 - Primary DVT of the left internal jugular vein has been observed at elevated rates in microgravity.
-Flow anomalies are observed in a significant subset of crewmembers examined for both research and surveillance purposes, and likely represent a risk for DVT development. - DVT is associated with significant mission impact and poses an acute risk to crewmember health. - Early diagnosis of abnormality will help identify crewmembers at risk for DVT formation and may allow the provisioning of early treatment before DVT becomes symptomatic or results in a life- or mission- threatening complications such as pulmonary embolism.
+Flow anomalies are observed in a significant subset of crewmembers examined for both research and surveillance purposes, and likely represent a risk for DVT development. - DVT is associated with significant mission impact and poses an acute risk to crewmember health. - Early diagnosis of abnormality will help identify crewmembers at risk for DVT formation and may allow the provisioning of early treatment before DVT becomes symptomatic or results in a life- or mission- threatening complication such as pulmonary embolism.

-Description: Using an onboard ultrasound device, duplex ultrasound of the bilateral extracranial internal jugular veins, with breathing and compression maneuvers, is performed with teleguidance and/or autonomously with just-in-time training.
+Description: Using an ultrasound device, duplex ultrasound of the bilateral extracranial internal jugular veins, with breathing and compression maneuvers, is performed with teleguidance and/or autonomously with just-in-time training.
+An onboard ultrasound device will be used for in-flight DVT and venous flow anomaly screening.

-Schedule: L+30 days; L+60 days; R-42 days
+Example Schedule based on 180-day ISS mission: L-12/3 m, L+30 days; L+60 days; R-42 days, R+0/45d, ACI.